-In contrast, the films for the Memory-Lane program are created to work well with dementia patients' distinctive cognitive styles and needs.
-Our films use a cinematic high-definition technique, temporal references, and guided imagery (see the following section for more on guided imagery) to help ground viewers in the present moment-to particular times of the day and evening.
-This process is comforting and reassuring to patients, many of whom have become adrift in time, due to debilitating circadian disorders.
+In contrast, our programs are created to work well with people living with dementia's distinctive cognitive styles and needs.
+Our films use a cinematic high-definition technique, temporal references, and guided imagery to help ground viewers in the present moment-to particular times of the day and evening.
+This process is comforting and reassuring to individuals many of whom have become adrift in time, due to debilitating circadian disorders.

 People living with dementia can continue to engage in meaningful activities and communications, especially when receiving support that is carefully tailored to their cognitive issues.
 Backed by current research, we have found that multi-sensory stimulation produce immediate positive effects on the behavior and mood of those with dementia.
 Through innovative use of digital media and this multi-sensory approach, our programs enables dynamic, non-directive, communication between the participant and the caregiver.
 Such communication raises the quality of life and creates a sense of wellbeing, allowing positive reminiscence and a satisfying expression of a sense of self.